Pandan cake

 Pandan cake is a light, fluffy, green-coloured sponge cake flavoured with the juices of Pandanus amaryllifolius leaves.

 It is also known as pandan chiffon.
-The cake is popular in Malaysia, Indonesia, Singapore, Vietnam, Cambodia, Laos, Thailand, Sri Lanka, Hong Kong, China, and also the Netherlands.
-It is similar to the buko pandan cake of the Philippines, but differs in that it does not use coconut.
+The cake is popular in Malaysia, Indonesia, Singapore, Vietnam, Cambodia, Laos, Thailand, Sri Lanka, Hong Kong, China, and the Netherlands.

 Ingredients

-The cake shares common ingredients with other cakes, which includes flour, eggs, butter or margarine, and sugar.
-However, the distinct ingredient is the use of pandan leaf, which gives the cake its distinct green colouration.
-The cakes are light green in tone due to the chlorophyll in the leaf juice.
-It sometimes contains green food colouring to further enhance its colouration.
-The cakes are not always made with the leaf juice, as they can be flavoured with Pandanus extract, in which case colouring is only added if a green colouration is desired.
+The cake shares many common ingredients with other cakes, such as flour, eggs, butter or margarine, and sugar.
+The cake's distinct ingredient is the pandan leaf, which gives the cake its iconic green colour.
+Occasionally, the cakes will contain ingredients with green food colouring to further emphasize the green hue.
+The cakes are not always made with the leaf juice, as they can be flavoured with Pandanus extract, in which case colouring is only added if a green hue is desired.
+Freshly squeezed juices from pandan leaves also give the cake a stronger aroma compared to pre-juiced essences.

-Pandan leaf, the green juice acquired from this leaf is used as colouring and flavouring agent in pandan cake.